Yevhen-Tkachenko-1/Hibernate-ORM-Demo/README.md

 **Task**:

-Implement java methods that leads to next exceptions with corresponding stack including JPA, Hibernate and PSQL exceptions (if any):
+Implement java methods that lead to next exceptions with corresponding stack including JPA, Hibernate and PSQL exceptions (if any):

 | Type           | Name                                  | Stack Trace                                                                                                                                                                  |